CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Microsoft365Tenant.md

 This guide will show how to configure Microsoft 365 as a source or destination endpoint.

-For M365 this is defined by the following requirements:
+For Microsoft 365 this is defined by the following requirements:

 <a name="top"></a>
 <details open markdown="block">